the1lab/1lab/src/Cat/Displayed/Cartesian/Discrete.lagda.md

 It remains to show that, given a map $a'' \to b$ (and the rest of the data $a$, $b$, $f : a \to b$, $b' \liesover b$), we can recover a proof that $a''$ is the chosen lift $a'$.
-But again, cart-lift are unique, so this is immediate.
+But again, lifts are unique, so this is immediate.

 ```agda